You can find general information about moving to the UK on the UK Government Visas and Immigration page.

 British citizens are all able to access the National Health Service (NHS) which provides medical services - including support with gender - for free.
 You can find out how to become a British citizen on the UK Government website.

-EU and EEA nationals can apply for a European Health Insurance Card (EHIC).
-If you have an EHIC, you can use the NHS gender services for free while you are in the UK.
+EU and EEA nationals who need care that can’t wait until they return home can use a European Health Insurance Card (EHIC).
+If you have an EHIC, you can use the NHS gender services for free while you are in the UK, so long as you’re not here for more than 6 months.

-However, bear in mind that the waiting lists for NHS gender services are currently very long and you may need to wait 1-2 years before you get your first appointment.
+Bear in mind that the waiting lists for NHS gender services are currently very long and you may need to wait several years before you get your first appointment.
 An quicker approach is to use one of the private gender services, but these will charge you money.

-There is information about moving to England from the EEA or Switzerland on the NHS Choices website.
+There is information about moving to England from the EEA or Switzerland on the NHS website.

-You can read more about moving to England from outside the EEA on the NHS Choices website.
+You can read more about moving to England from outside the EEA on the NHS website.

 Refugees and asylum seekers can access NHS services - including gender services - for free.
 There is more information about this on the UK Government website.